hexdump/dotfiles/macOS-config/README.md

 # System Configuration

 Since XCode takes a while to download and install, you can run through the `macOS Configuration` concurrently with the `Development Tools` section.

+## Sign in with iCloud

+The first thing you should do in System Preferences is sign into your iCloud account.
+This is fairly straightforward.
+The only customization I did was disabling "Optimize Mac Storage" (which automatically syncs between your Mac and iCloud drive) and disabling iCloud access for the Mac apps I don't use; namely:

+- News
+- Stocks
+- Home

+I accepted the prompts that said I'd lose my data, since I don't have any data in those apps.

 ## Set Accent Color & Miscellany